nkabbara/nkabbara.github.io/docs/how-are-you.md

 categories: philosophy
 ---

-_This is not an attempt at philosophy.
-It's purely subjective.
-The second person in my articles is not the conventional one.
-It’s referring to one of the me's described here._
+_This is purely subjective.
+It's not philosophy_

-When you think of yourself, you probably envision yourself at the bullseye of a circle with different parts.
-These parts are what make you who you are.
+When you think of yourself, you probably envision a You at the bullseye of a circle that's made up of different parts.
+Their totality is what makes you who you are now.
-Usually, these are: the physical part, the emotional part, the professional part, etc...

-Each of these parts will have some tasks for you to complete.
-And when you do, you're supposed to feel more fulfilled.
-More you.

-The physical part will have something like exercise three times a week, eat healthy meals on weekdays.
-The emotional part might have something like meditate for thirty minutes a day, tell the people that you love, that you love them.
+You might envision a phisical part that requires you to do some daily exercise, a spiritual part that has you meditate, a professional part that begs you to show up on time everyday.
+Etc...

-This view of yourself has problems.
+This is a very common view, but it has some problems.

 **First, it centers _you_ at the middle of it all.** As you workout and meditate and communicate your love consistently over the years, it will increase the resolution of the _you_ in the center.
 You _become_ the fit,